Degree structure and studies

 You can find the most recent information about courses, teaching schedules and degree structures in the LUT study guide.

 Double degree studies for students from partner universities

 Students from partner universities are able to study as double degree students at LUT.
 Students admitted to the double degree programme receive a degree certificate from two universities after they have fulfilled the degree requirements of both universities.

-In the double degree studies, the students choose the electricity market and solar energy, electric drives or control engineering as their specialisation.
+In the double degree studies, students choose the electricity market and solar energy, electric drives or control engineering as their specialisation.

 The Electrical Engineering programme's double degree partner universities are:

 - Moscow Power Engineering Institute, Russia